drjjjm18/rl-snake/README.md

 ## Running the loop

 [main.py](https://github.com/drjjjm18/rl-snake/blob/main/main.py) can be used to train an agent.
 It takes two optional arguments:
-* -e: the number of episodes to play for
+* -e: the number of episodes to play for (int, default=100)
+* -c: the path to the directory where checkpoints will be saved (str, default='checkpoint')
-* -r: whether to restore a checkpoint from the checkpoint directory
+* -r: whether to restore a checkpoint from the checkpoint directory (bool, default=False)

 The script can be run as follows:
 ```
-python main.py -e 10000 -r False
+python main.py -e 10000 -c checkpoint_dir -r False
 ```

 ## Watching your agent
 After training an agent, [watch_agent.py](https://github.com/drjjjm18/rl-snake/blob/main/watch_agent.py) can be used to watch an agent play snake live.
-Simply run:
+This takes an optional argument:

+* -c: the path to the directory where checkpoints will be saved (str, default='checkpoint')

+The script can be run with:
 ```
-python watch_agent.py
+python watch_agent.py -c checkpoint_dir
 ```